 In recent years the abandoned sport venue has become a popular place for more adventurous travelers who hiked all the way up to walk on the long, concrete tube where the athletes used to race.
 Now the abandoned bobsled track is a street art gallery (rather poor one if you ask me).

 I visited the bobsled track only recently, when the cable car was opened.
-I’ve been planning to do it for years but to be honest I was always too lazy to hike all the way up (it is very steep), the safety report didn’t help either.
+I’ve been planning to do it for years but to be honest, no matter how much I enjoy exploring abandoned places, I was always too lazy to hike all the way up (it is very steep), the safety report didn’t help either.
 Fortunately the situation has improved, now the starting point of the bobsled track is some 10 minutes walking down from the upper cable car station.

 When I visited, around noon in the weekday in September, there were few other tourists around but I did felt a bit uncomfortable walking down on my own.
 I blame the place for this feeling – its location and dark recent history played tricks with my mind a bit.
 But fortunately nothing happened and I really enjoyed the place (I mean concrete + street art are among my favorite things so I was sure I will love it).
 The bobsled track is over 1 km long, walking it takes 20 minutes maybe.